mann1mal/zPod-PKS-CSE-Demos/NetworkPolicy/README.md

 yelb-db-76c6f5d6fb-nj4fc          1/1     Running   0          15m   172.16.19.4
 yelb-ui-dcb8746fb-xf9g6           1/1     Running   0          15m   172.16.19.2
 ~~~
-Access the shell of the Yelb UI pod:
+Access the shell of the `yelb-ui` pod:
 ~~~
 $ k exec -it yelb-ui-dcb8746fb-xf9g6 -- /bin/bash
 ~~~
-If we refer to the Yelb arch diagram above, our Yelb UI pod should allow traffic to/from the external internet as well as to/from the appserver pod.
+If we refer to the Yelb arch diagram above, the `yelb-ui` pod should allow traffic to/from the external internet as well as to/from the `yelb-appserver` pod.
 Let's confirm this by pinging the IP of the appserver pod as well as a public internet address:
 ~~~
 root@yelb-ui-dcb8746fb-xf9g6:/# ping 172.16.19.5
 PING 172.16.19.5 (172.16.19.5): 56 data bytes